 P1 and P2 are primarily used to extend the time.
 By shorting P1, you extend the time by 8 times, by shorting P2, you extend the time by 64 times.
 Shorting both yields a time extension of 512 times.

 By placing either a SMD resistor or a through-hole resistor on the board, the time can be varied as seen in the reference table at the bottom of the post.
 The timing is also dependent on the voltage that is applied to the circuit.
 Alternatively, you can also add a trimpot to vary the delay.

-For stability, a pullup can be added to the trigger pin.
+For stability, a pull-up resistor can be added to the trigger pin.
 Do note that the output pin appears to be capable of sinking up to 30mA and is not a full power switch.
 You will need to add the power circuitry yourself if you intend to use this timer IC for high powered operations.

 - Connect power and ground